virgili0/Virgilio/content/inferno/time-series/time-series.md

 - [Reliably forecasting time-series in real-time ](https://www.youtube.com/watch?v=0zpg9ODE6Ww&ab_channel=PyData)

 ::: tip
-It's important to understand that no-one-method will always outperform others, and that time series forecasting is an hot research topic, and you should always try to be aware of new techniques or approaches!
+It's important to understand that no-one-method will always outperform others, and that time series forecasting is a hot research topic, and you should always try to be aware of new techniques or approaches!

 Be sure to read some survey papers, once a while, like [**this one**](https://arxiv.org/abs/2004.13408)!
 :::